 Ensure A Thorough Clean Up

-Cleanse and sterilize any tools or protective gear used with a strong solution to make sure that any trace of bodily fluids that came from the bird is removed.
+Cleanse and sterilize any tools or protective gear used with a strong solution to remove any trace of bodily fluids from the bird.
 If the dead baby bird leaves a significant mess on the spot where it was found, you can either remove that patch of soil or pour the cleaning solution over the area.
 Doing so might kill the grass as well as any dangerous and harmful bacteria.

 Reporting Dead Birds

 Taking action or reporting every dead bird sighting may not always be necessary.
 As mentioned before, most of the time it is best to simply leave the body of a dead bird alone, particularly if it is not a cause of bother or it does not pose any danger.

-- If the bird’s body shows obvious signs of being killed by human intervention as they may want to apply several conservation measures.
+- If the bird’s body shows obvious signs of being killed by human intervention, they may want to apply several conservation measures.

 - Large birds succumbing to illness may signify a greater environmental problem.
-They are also the favored target of poachers who should be held responsible for any deaths or harm that they may have caused these birds.
+They are also the favored target of poachers, who should be held responsible for any deaths or harm they may have caused these birds.

 - Bird experts would often place tracking devices on birds to study threats, seasonal ranges, and the migration habits of certain birds.
 Finding a tagged dead bird or one that is equipped with a tracking device requires you to send a report to the appropriate institution to retrieve their data.

-Getting in touch with your local wildlife officials provides you with the proper insight on how to safely preserve what they will need to see.
+Getting in touch with your local wildlife officials provides you with the proper insight on how to preserve what they will need to see safely.
 Though it may not seem much, lending the authorities a hand can no doubt reap great rewards for the environment.